N-400 - Naturalization FAQ The Best Advice If Your N-400 Is Denied and Green Card at Risk - Warren Law Firm (1)

 • Failing to maintain continuous residence

-Will My Green Card Be Revoked If N-400 Is Denied for Failing the English Language or Civics Exam?
+Can a Green Card Be Revoked If N400 Is Denied for Failing the English Language or Civics Exam?

 You are not required to pass the citizenship tests to maintain your green card.
 You will not lose your status for failing this test.
-If you fail the citizenship test, you are encouraged to study more and take the test again later.
 You are not at risk of deportation for failing these tests.

 Will My Green Card Be Revoked If N-400 Is Denied for Failing to Maintain Continuous Residence?

 Green card holders are allowed to travel, but if the federal government determines that you didn’t intend to make the U.S. your permanent home, it can revoke your green card.
-Usually this means that you have left the United States for longer than a year.
-If you have left the U.S. for an extended period time prior to submitting your N-400, you must tell that to your immigration attorney.
+Usually, this means that you have left the United States for longer than a year.
+If you have left the U.S. for an extended period of time before submitting your N-400, it is important to inform your immigration attorney.

 • Keeping your home looked after and maintained while you are away